msqr1/importizer/README.md

 # include2import
 - Convert ```#include``` code to ```import```
-- This only convert #include statements to import statement, as well as adding the GMF
+- This only convert #include statements to import statement, as well as creating the GMF
 - This takes you on the way to modularizing your codebase.
 - **You would still have to manually choose what to export after running.
 You would usually export everything, though.**
 - Requires valid C++20